An RF PCB design is a bit different from a conventional board. What makes it distinct are parameters like:

 Materials that are made of Polytetrafluoroethylene (PTFE), ceramics, and hydrocarbons mixed with one another or with a form of glass are commonly used.
-Rogers material is a common choice for RF circuit boards.
+Rogers material is a common choice for RF circuit boards, especially for 5G PCB designs.
 There are different variants of Rogers material available.
-A few of them are listed below:
+A few of them are listed below.

 - Rogers TMM

 Radio-frequency board stack-up requires attention to details such as isolation between traces and components, power supply decoupling, number of layers and arrangement, placement of components, etc. A standard 4 layer RF stack-up is shown in the figure below.

 The radio-frequency components and traces are placed on the top layer.
 This layer is immediately followed by a ground plane and a power plane.
 All the non-RF components and traces are populated on the bottom layer.
 This arrangement offers minimum interference between RF and non-RF components.
 The immediate ground plane provides a minimum path for the ground return current.
 Thus all-in-all this is a stack-up that is suitable for a small radio-frequency board.